Ownership and Borrowing

 If a type implements the std::marker::Copy

-⮳ trait (stack-only, fixed-size values, like integers, floats, and tuples thereof), variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
+⮳ trait (which is the case for stack-only, fixed-size values, like integers, floats, and tuples thereof), variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.
+Types that implement Copy

 /// Integers implement the `Copy` trait, so they are copied instead of moved. fn main() { let x = 5; // x is an integer. let y = x; // y is a copy of x. // Both x and y are valid here. println!("x = {}, y = {}", x, y); }